Ashton-Sidhu/toot/README.md

 To edit the number of times between api requests to twitter, change the `REQUEST_TIME_LIMIT` variable (default is 20min).

+### Docker
 You can start it as a docker instance by running the following.

 `docker build -t twitter-filt .`

 `docker run -d -p 8501:8501 -e CONSUMER_KEY="your_twitter_consumer_key" -e CONSUMER_SECRET="your_twitter_consumer_secret" -e ACCESS_TOKEN="your_twitter_access_token" -e ACCESS_TOKEN_SECRET="your_access_token_secret" -e REQUEST_TIME_LIMIT="30" twitter-filt`

+### Locally
-or by adding your keys in the source code or as environment variables and running:
+Add your twitter api keys in the source code or as environment variables and running:

 `streamlit run twitter-filt/twit-filt.py` or background the process so it will continue running `nohup streamlit run twitter-filt/twit-filt.py &` or a schtask on Windows.